GavinGYM/Rshell/README.md

     $ executable [argumentList] [connector]

     This function is used to disintegrate the input string.
-It passes the "executable" and "[argumentList]" part to the ExeArgu[](which is an array of objects), and passes the "[connector]" part to the Connector[](which is also an array of objects).
+It passes the "executable" and "[argumentList]" part to the ExeArgu[](which is an array of objects), and passes the "[connector]" part to the Connector[] (which is also an array of objects).
     These two arrays will be paired using subscripts */
    }